 I didn’t have a clear-cut goal to become a healthier person; I had no desire to become a gym rat or track every calorie I ate obsessively.
 I just wanted to feel good and healthier, and I never did.
 I allowed myself to fall into the same rut year after year, never exercising, eating unhealthily, and drinking too much alcohol.
 But slowly, I began to feel unwell and tired all the time, and this pushed me to the change that I had waited for so long.
 After my decision to change, I struggled immensely.

 But once I understood that my depression was an entirely separate issue from my weight, I decided to change my diet.
+I followed on following a healthy lifestyle.
+My sleep is not great though, maybe I should first have got a proper mattress from Sleepify or similar reputed brands.
 I started seeing a therapist, and after 10 months of therapy and medication, I finally reached my goal weight.
 In addition to my therapy, I’ve incorporated various strategies into my daily life that have helped me become healthier mentally and physically.
+In most societies, mental health has always been a subject of social taboo as a result, most people suffering from any mental health issue tend to avoid discussing it with anyone.
+But it is essential to spread awareness and educate people about the necessity of visiting a mental health center (like Decade2Connect) for their treatment.
+Friends and families of such patients need to step up and support them in these crucial times.

 When I began my journey to becoming healthy both physically and mentally, I had no idea what I was in for.
 Like many people, I had carried around weight all my life, and after reaching my goal weight, I desired to be healthy inside and out.
 I wanted to learn everything I could about nutrition and exercise and help others learn the same.
 But I had no idea how much everything would change for me.